* Do I need to register for SONA? *

 Once you have registered in SONA, you can sign up for studies.
 To sign up for studies, log in to the Course Credit SONA website and click the Study Sign-Up box.
 This will take you to a list of the studies that you are eligible to participate in.
 You can also click on Studies from the top toolbar and a list will be provided.
 This page shows in-person lab studies or virtual zoom studies that are available on a particular day and online studies that are due on a particular day.
 You can select a different date by using the drop-down menu at the top of the page.
 Studies that currently have available participation times (timeslots) will have “TIMESLOTS AVAILABLE” listed next to the study.
 If none of the studies have available timeslots, you may want to log on to the system a few days later to see if new timeslots have been added.
 If you don’t see any available studies for a week, make sure you’re registered for the Psychology Department's CREDIT SONA (not the Paid SONA) and then contact the Participant Pool Coordinator.
 If you’re under-18, you will not see any studies because you’re not eligible to participate in research; instead, you should complete the Under-18 Alternative Assignment (see #8 below).

-been added.
-For each study, you can see available timeslots, and the length and location of the study, and the study type (e.g., multi-part study).
+For each study, you can see available timeslots, the length of the study, and the study type (e.g., multi-part study).
 Some studies have requirements that you must meet in order to take part in them.
 Pay close attention to a study’s requirements and do not sign up for it if you do not meet them.
-You won’t know any other details about the study until you arrive.
-Please note that some studies are not held in the Psychology Building, so pay attention to the study’s location.
-You will receive a reminder email the night before the study.
-However, you are responsible for showing up even if you do not get the email.
+You won’t know any other details about the study.
+Please note that some lab studies are not held in the Psychology Building, so pay attention to the study’s location.
+For scheduled sessions, you will receive a reminder email the night before the study.
+However, you are responsible for properly completing the study even if you do not get the email.

 Registration consists of creating a SONA account and completing the prescreen questionnaire.
 This allows you to be eligible to sign up for studies.
 Signing up for individual studies occurs after you have registered.

 If you are under 18, you still need to register for the Course Credit SONA and complete the prescreen (see #1 above).
 After you register, you can complete the Under-18 Alternative Assignment, which allows you to complete simulated experiments online.
-Instructions on how to complete the Under-18 Alternative Assignment can be obtained from your instructor or you can download it from the Psychology Department’s website here.
+Instructions on how to complete the Under-18 Alternative Assignment is on the Psychology Department’s website here.

 If you have already created an account, here is how you change your course assignment: Log into your Course Credit SONA account.
 Click on My Profile near the top of the page.
 Click on Change Courses.
 Scroll down until you find your correct course/section and click on that course/section and then click Save Changes.

 If you are registered for more than one course, you may reassign credit(s) from one course to another.
 To do this, simply use the Reassign link that appears when you view My Schedule/Credits.
 You may not split or share a single study's credit(s) between two courses (e.g., splitting a 3-credit study and allocating 2 credits to one course and 1 credit to another is not allowed).
 Credit assignments may be changed at any time during the semester, and until the date that the Course Credit Pool closes, which is usually the day after Reading Day (see the SONA calendar).

 First, make sure that you’re registered in the CREDIT SONA (not the Paid SONA).
 Second, make sure you are looking in the right spot for studies to sign up for (see #2 above).
-Second, if you indicated during the prescreen questionnaire that you’re under-18, you will not see any studies because you should be completing the Under-18 Alternative Assignment (see #6 above).
-Third, you will not see any available studies if your account is locked (see #15-16).
-Fourth, the system only shows you the studies that you are qualified for.
-Do not panic if there are no studies posted for the first few weeks of the semester.
+Third, if you indicated during the prescreen questionnaire that you’re under-18, you will not see any studies because you should be completing the Under-18 Alternative Assignment (see #8 above).
+Fourth, you will not see any available studies if your account is locked (see #17-18).
+Fifth, the system only shows you the studies that you are qualified for.
+Do not panic if there are no studies posted for the first few days of the semester.
 Studies are posted throughout the semester as researchers are ready to run them.
 There is no specific schedule for when studies are posted, which is why you need to check the site frequently.
 Dates and times fill up quickly, so you should check often.
 It often takes a few weeks at the beginning of the semester for studies to be posted, but eventually you will find them scheduled for every day of the week and at many different times.
 You must schedule studies via the SONA website, attend only the studies that you schedule via SONA, and you must attend at the date/time that you’ve scheduled.
 If it has been 1 month after the semester has begun and you still do not see any available studies, please contact the Participant Pool Coordinator.

 You can keep track of your appointments and the credits you have earned using SONA.
 Log into your SONA account and click on My Schedule/Credits.

-A No-Show includes any situation in which the participant does not complete a study session and receive credit.
-A No-Show is not necessarily a penalty because it does not remove credit earned; it just does not add a credit to your account.
+A No-Show includes any situation in which the participant does not complete a study session and receives 0 credit.
+A No-Show is not a penalty because it does not remove credit earned; it just doesn’t add any credit to your account.
 There are two kinds of No-Shows: Excused and Unexcused.

-If you missed at least two scheduled appointments without providing proper documentation (see #14 above), then you were marked as Unexcused No-Show for those absences.
+If you missed at least two scheduled appointments without providing proper documentation, then you were marked as Unexcused No-Show for those absences.
 This is why your account has been locked/disabled.
-See #16 for information on how to unlock your account.
+See #18 for information on how to unlock your account.

-Accounts are locked/disabled if a participant has received 2 or more Unexcused NoShows.
-You can be marked as Unexcused No-Show if you do not have a valid excuse for missing a study or for arriving late to a study.
+Accounts are locked/disabled if a participant has received 2 or more Unexcused No-Shows.
+You can be marked as Unexcused No-Show if you do not have a valid excuse for missing or arriving late to a scheduled study.
 While your account is locked, you will NOT be able to sign up for studies, although you can still take part in any studies that you have already signed up for and keep the credits you have already earned through other studies.

 There are two ways to get your SONA account unlocked: